 If separation causes these friendships to become more difficult or leaves you outside of that friendship circle, we can help you to find new interests and new people who share them, or to meet people in your area who are going through similar experiences.

-Finally, life coaching can help you to build your confidence, identify and focus on your goals, and get your life moving forwards in a specific direction.
+Finally, life coaching can help build your confidence, identify and focus on your goals, and get your life moving forward in a specific direction.